1997-2001 Honda CR250 – Bottom End Service – Part 1: Removal & Disassembly

 5. Begin tightening the splitter nut.

 6. After every turn, firmly tap the case seam with a rubber mallet.
-Make sure to check the case gap frequently if the case is separating unevenly, back out the splitter nut to remove pressure from the case.
+Make sure to check the case gap frequently.
+Ifif the case is separating unevenly, back out the splitter nut to remove pressure from the case.
 I had to tap aggressively on the front of the case where a dowel had seized.

-7. With the cases separated, remove the two alignment dowels, o-ring, and gasket material.
+7. Remove the two alignment dowels, o-ring, and gasket material with the cases separated.

 6. Loosen Case Bolts

 Lay your crankcase on your blocks with the left side facing up.
-Loosen the 11 crankcase bolts in a criss-cross pattern, ¼ turn at a time until they are all loose.
+Loosen the 11 crankcase bolts in a crisscross pattern, ¼ turns at a time until they are all loose.

 7. Organize Case Bolts